+Gas No gas.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is supplied from the mains.
-The shower room contains a shower cubicle, wash hand basin and W.C.
+The bathroom contains a bath with mixer shower overhead, wash hand basin and w.c.
 The visible pipework is a mixture of copper and plastic.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property is centrally heated by means of a gas fired system, comprising a combination boiler located in the shower room cupboard.
+The property is centrally heated by means of an oil fired system, comprising a combination boiler located in the garage.
 Heating to the rooms is provided by water filled radiators.
 The system is of a type designed to provide instantaneous hot water upon demand.
+The oil tank is also located in the store/garage.

-Drainage Drainage Drainage covers etc were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Mains drainage is understood to be connected.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-None.
-Scottish government regulations are currently proposed to come into effect in February 2022 which will require each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then linked carbon monoxide alarms fitted.
-Upgrading will be required to comply with these regulations.
+The property has a smoke detector.
+Scottish government regulations come into effect in February 2022 which will require each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then a carbon monoxide alarm fitted.
+Upgrading is required to comply with these regulations.
+Purchasers should satisfy themselves with regards to compliance.

-Any additional limits to inspection The property was inspected within the limits imposed by occupation which included, throughout, closely nailed and fixed fitted carpeting, floor coverings, stored items, furnishings etc. The owner's personal belongings were not removed from cupboards.
+Any additional limits to inspection The property was unoccupied, unfurnished and all floors were covered with fitted coverings.
 This report does not constitute a full and detailed description of the property and a structural investigation was not carried out.
 No inspection was undertaken of woodwork or other parts of the structure which are covered, unexposed or otherwise inaccessible and as a result no guarantee can be given that such parts of the structure are free from rot, beetle or other defects.
 The external building fabric has been inspected from ground level only from the subjects grounds and where possible from adjoining public property.
 Exposure work has not been carried out.
 It was dry on the date of inspection.
 Leakage and water penetration within roof spaces, around chimney breasts, window openings, etc are sometimes only visible during or immediately after, adverse weather conditions.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 No sub-floor inspection was possible due to no apparent means of access.
+Flat roofs cannot be inspected from ground level.
 The roof space inspection was limited to a head and shoulders style basis only, due to the presence of stored items and insulation material being laid between and over the ceiling joists.
 No close inspection was possible to enclosed areas beneath and around washing appliances and sanitary fittings.